Search | Directories | Reference Tools

 PHYS 525 Statistical Mechanics (3)

 Introduction to equilibrium and non-equilibrium aspects of many-body systems; scale invariance and universality at phase transitions and critical phenomena; exactly soluble models; Markov processes, master equations and Langevin equation in non-equilibrium stochastic processes.
 Prerequisite: PHYS 524.
-Offered: A.
+Offered: Sp.

 PHYS 527 Current Problems in Physics (1)

 Introduction to current research topics for beginning graduate students.
-Credit/no credit only.
+Credit/no-credit only.
 Offered: A.

 PHYS 528 Current Problems in Physics (1)